-- a.
-All one-on-one electronic communications between an Adult Participant and a Minor Athlete must be Open and Transparent except: - i.
+All one-on-one electronic communications between an Adult Participant and a Minor Athlete must be Open and Transparent except:

+- i.
 When a Dual Relationship exists; or - ii.
 When the Close-in-Age Exception applies; or - iii.
-If a Minor Athlete needs a Personal Care Assistant and: - (1) the Minor Athlete's parent/guardian has provided written consent to USA Taekwondo/LAO for the Adult Participant Personal Care Assistant towork with the Minor Athlete; and - (2) the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - (3) the Adult Participant Personal Care Assistant has complied with USA Taekwondo's screening policy completed a background check - b.
-Open and Transparent means that the Adult Participant copies or includes the Minor Athlete's parent/guardian, another adult family member of the Minor Athlete, or another Adult Participant. - If a Minor Athlete communicates with the Adult Participant first, the Adult Participant must follow this policy if the Adult Participant responds. - c.
+If a Minor Athlete needs a Personal Care Assistant and: - i. the Minor Athlete's parent/guardian has provided written consent to USA Weightlifting for the Adult Participant Personal Care Assistant to work with the Minor Athlete; and - ii. the Adult Participant Personal Care Assistant has complied with the Education & Training Policy; and - iii. the Adult Participant Personal Care Assistant has complied with USA Weightlifting's screening policy. - a.
+Open and Transparent means that the Adult Participant copies or includes the Minor Athlete's parent/guardian, another adult family member of the Minor Athlete, or another Adult Participant. - If a Minor Athlete communicates with the Adult Participant first, the Adult Participant must follow this policy if the Adult Participant responds. - b.
 Only platforms that allow for Open and Transparent communication may be used to communicate with Minor Athletes.

-2. Team Communication
+1. Team Communication

 When an Adult Participant communicates electronically to the entire team or any number of Minor Athletes on the team, the Adult Participant must copy or include another Adult Participant or the Minor Athletes' parents/guardians.
+Electronic communications must generally be sent only between the hours of 8:00 a.m. and 8:00 p.m. local time for the location of the Minor Athlete.

-3. Content
+2. Content

-All electronic communication originating from an Adult Participant(s) to a Minor Athlete(s) must be professional in nature unless an exception in (1)(a) exists.
+All electronic communication originating from an Adult Participant(s) to a Minor Athlete(s) must be professional in nature unless an exception in (i-iii) exists.
+Communications between minor athletes and any Adult Participant (including but not exclusive to adult athletes, coaches, technical officials or otherwise) must be professional and related to the sport of Weightlifting only.